 the corrector plate and the secondary mirror support attached to the corrector

 plate.
-With the f/10 optical system of the NexStar, you can see that the
+The f/10 optical system of the NexStar has a secondary that is fairly

-secondary is fairly large, about 40% the size of the primary.
+large, about 40% the diameter of the primary.

-In this image you can also see the large knob that attaches the telescope to
+In this image you can also see the large knob, protruding down from the

 I can attest, by the way, to the handiness of the single-arm mount of the

 NexStar.
 My ETX 90, as shown in its image, has a fork mount.
 The mount is quite

 sturdy, but when I want to view something to the north, the telescope must be

 tipped back to view near north targets.
 This puts the eyepiece on the bottom of